sjbrown/1kfa/resolution_cards/character_move_sheet.md

     ✗: The item is destroyed | GM Move
     ----
-    ✓: The item is depleted
+    ✓: The item is depleted.
 Expend 2 stamina from mental exhaustion | gray progress
     ----
     ✔: The item is depleted | green progress
     ----